Kudremukha: Geography

+The town of Kudremukha (KIOCL & etc.) lies at an elevation of around 815 m, whereas the peak stands at 1894 m.

 The southern and western sides of the park form the steep slope of the Western Ghats ridgeline, with the altitude varying from 100 m - 1892 m (peak).
 The northern, central, and eastern portions of the park constitute a chain of rolling hills with a mosaic of natural grassland and shola forests.
 Kudremukha receives an average annual rainfall of 7000 mm, largely due to the forest types of mainly evergreen vegetation that can be found here.

 History

 National park

 Well known environmentalist and tiger expert, K Ullas Karanth undertook a detailed and systematic survey of the distribution of the endangered lion-tailed macaque in Karnataka during 1983-84 with support from the Government of Karnataka.
 He observed that suitable and extensive rainforest habitat for the lion-tailed macaque existed in Kudremukha and that the tract probably harboured the largest contiguous population of lion-tailed macaques in the Western Ghats, outside the Malabar region.
 He further suggested that lion-tailed macaques could be effectively used as a 'flagship' species to conserve the entire biotic community in the region and prepared a conservation plan for the survival of wild populations of lion-tailed macaques in the region delineating the present national park area as a proposed nature reserve.
 Based on his report, the Karnataka State Wildlife Advisory Board suggested to the government that Kudremukha National Park be created.

 Three important rivers, the Tunga, the Bhadra and the Nethravathi are said to have their origin here.
 A shrine of goddess Bhagavathi and a Varaha image, 1.8 m within a cave are the main attractions.
 The Tunga River and Bhadra River flow freely through the parklands.
 The area of the Kadambi waterfalls is a definite point of interest for anyone who travels to the spot.
 The animals found there include malabar civets, wild dogs, sloth bears and spotted deer.